Hoyt Arboretum Permanent Orienteering Course

 Unlike a normal O-course where the control points are flags placed the morning of the event, this permanent course uses fixed objects such as, signs, trees, etc. At each control point marked on the map, your course question sheet has a multiple-choice question about that point.
 Answer it, then move to the next control.

-- The course starts and finishes at the large A-frame picnic shelter across from the Hoyt Visitor Center (see photo above).
+- The course starts and finishes at the large A-frame picnic shelter across from the Hoyt Visitor Center (see map below).

 - Visit the controls in the proper order (1, then 2, then 3, etc.)